Residual checking with sdmTMB

 #> alternative hypothesis: two.sided

-In the QQ residual plots we clearly see evidence of over dispersion compared to the Poisson.
+In the QQ residual plots we clearly see evidence of overdispersion compared to the Poisson.
 Note the values clumping near 1.0 on the observed axis and deviating downwards towards 0.0 observed.
-This is indicative of too many zeros and especially too many large values compared to the assumed Poisson distribution.
+This is indicative of too many zeros and the variance scaling too rapidly with the mean (resulting in some large outlying value) for the Poisson distribution.

 Lets try with the correct model: